 How Do You Tell if Your French Bulldog Loves You?

-If you recognize some of the behaviours mentioned previously, you may find yourself worried that your Frenchie doesn’t love you.
+If you recognize some of the behaviors mentioned previously, you may find yourself worried that your Frenchie doesn’t love you.
 However, keep in mind that there are many ways that dogs communicate that they love us.

 By learning to see those signs of affection from your furry friend, you can rest assured that your pup is happy with you, even if there are periods of fear.